-The land use plan regulates development within the PDA, and includes PDA-wide criteria and precinct provisions which state the desired form of development within the PDA.
-The land use plan includes the vision for the PDA, expressed through a vision statement.
+The land use plan regulates development within the PDA, and includes a Vision, PDA-wide criteria and precinct provisions which state the desired form of development within the PDA.
+The vision for the PDA is expressed through a vision statement.